Metrika-Inc/datagen/README.md

 This service consists of a single script that serves a `.json` file in chunks via `/data` endpoint.

 ## API
+* `GET /data` query for a chunk of JSON encoded data.
+Responses:
-* `GET /data` returns an array of JSON encoded data
+    * `200 OK` Body contains an array of JSON data
+    * `204 No Content` All the data from the file is exhausted

 ## Building and running
 The service can be built and run as a docker container.